-TRC 3 application checklist.
-How to prepare for TRC 3.
+TRC 3 ESSENTIAL GUIDE: How to prepare for TRC 3 + TRC 3 application checklist.

-Below is an overall guide for Korean Adoptees who are interested in preparing and submitting an INDEPENDENT application to TRC 3.
+Below is an Essential Guide for Korean Adoptees who are interested in preparing and submitting a NEW INDEPENDENT application to TRC 3.

 +